sodabubblewine/sodabubblewine.github.io/README.md

 12. The final sentence, 'food is beautiful to a starving man' is the crux of any effective theoretical analysis of cultural practices: as far as we can identify the contingencies of reinforcement (or punishment) that prevailed during a given time, most often by examining the artifacts which helped to maintain social contingencies in the absense of an other organism medaiting their consequences, is as far as we can take whatever history has to offer us.

-13. I hope that as the science of behavior supplants the prescience of mind (and its modern reincarnation in cognitive, information, and systems theories) there will be more that the history of day can give to the people and cultures of tomorrow.
+13. I hope that as the science of behavior supplants the prescience of mind (and its modern reincarnation in cognitive, information, and systems theories) there will be more that the history of today can give to the people and cultures of tomorrow.

 14. Until then, I have only the assembled histories available to me e.g. the volumes from the Durants and 2023 “The Earth and Its Peoples 8th ed.” by Richard Bulliet, Pamela Crossley, Daniel Headrick, Steven Hirsch, and Lyman Johnson and 2014 “History of the World 6th ed.” by J. M. Roberts and Odd Arne Westad.